seanhaneberg/bitwise-examples/README.md

 understanding bitwise operators.

-If you're looking to enhance your debugging skills beyond source-level debugging, bitwise operators will help you understand the CPU instruction set.
+If you're looking to enhance your debugging skills beyond source-level debugging, bitwise operators will really help you understand the CPU instruction set.

 ### Options Flags